daattali/daattali.github.io/test.md

 ## Demo {#demo}

-[Click here for a demo of `colourInput` in a Shiny app](http://daattali.com/shiny/colourInput/) that shows some of its features.
+[Click here for a Shiny app showing several demos of colourInput](http://daattali.com/shiny/colourInput/).
 If you don't want to check out the Shiny app, here is a short GIF demonstrating the most basic functionality of `colourInput`.

 [![colourInput demo]({{ site.url }}/img/blog/colourInput/colourInputDemo.gif)]({{ site.url }}/img/blog/colourInput/colourInputDemo.gif)

-The colour of course don't look at ugly as in the GIF, here's a screenshot of what a plain `colourInput` looks like.
+The colours of course don't look as ugly as in the GIF, here's a screenshot of what a plain `colourInput` looks like.

 [![colourInput demo]({{ site.url }}/img/blog/colourInput/colourInputDemo.png)]({{ site.url }}/img/blog/colourInput/colourInputDemo.png)

 ## Availability {#availability}

-`colourInput()` is available in `shinyjs`.
+`colourInput()` is available in [`shinyjs`](https://github.com/daattali/shinyjs).
 You can either install it [from GitHub](https://github.com/daattali/shinyjs) with `devtools::install_github("daattali/shinyjs")` or from CRAN with `install.packages("shinyjs")`.

 ## Features {#features}